bthirion34/Laboratorio2-G04/README.md

 1. Student No. 1 Juan Jose Rojas, Student No. 1 jj.rojasa12@unandes.edu.co
 1. Student No. 2 Name, Student No. 2 Uniandes Email, Student No. 2 owned functionality.
-1. Student No. 3 Name, Student No. 3 Uniandes Email, Student No. 3 owned functionality.
+1. Student No. 3 Nicolas Hurtado Silva, Student No. 3 <n.hurtados@uniandes.edu.co>, Student No. 3 owned functionality.

 [Back to top](#sample-conflicts)